opsdroid/connector-matrix/README.md

     # Required
     mxid: "@username:matrix.org"
     password: "mypassword"
+    # Name of a single room to connect to
     room: "#matrix:matrix.org"
+    # Alternatively, a dictionary of multiple rooms
+    # One of these should be named 'main'
+    rooms: {'main': '#matrix:matrix.org',
+            'other': '#riot:matrix.org'}
     # Optional
     homeserver: "https://matrix.org"
     nick: "Botty McBotface"  # The nick will be set on startup